parklab/MosaicForecast/README.md

 **Note:**
 1. The input\_file is a list of read-level features.
-2. The modle\_trained is the pre-trained RF model to predict genotypes.
+2. The model\_trained is the pre-trained RF model to predict genotypes.

 **Demo:**